Remote Area Medical®

 - Results: Community members in rural and other underserved areas are provided with necessary healthcare and health education, including dental and vision services, at no cost to the patients or taxpayers.

-Founded in 1985, Remote Area Medical (RAM®) is a nonprofit organization whose mission is to prevent pain and alleviate suffering by providing free quality healthcare to those in need throughout the United States and in other countries.
+Founded in 1985, Remote Area Medical (RAM®) is a nonprofit organization that provides free healthcare to those in need throughout the United States and in other countries.

 Once RAM has been invited into a community, the setup of a RAM clinic is similar to that of natural disaster response teams.
 These mobile clinics turn locations such as fairgrounds and schools into temporary medical clinics.
 Each clinic is operated by a large volunteer network of healthcare professionals and a Community Host Group (CHG).
 The CHG spearheads the clinic and provides a suitable clinic location, food for volunteers, and waste management, all at no charge to RAM.
 The CHG also provides a local network of professionals and resources to make the clinic a success.